mayraberrones94/Aprendizaje/README.md

 ```
 We have then as the best parameter of alpha 0.1, the best penalty as `l2` and the best accuracy of the model as 97.36.

+### Using the Minimias dataset:

 Now that we have this, we wanted to try the datasets of the images.
 At first we tried with the images themselves, but because of a minor inconvinience with my RAM memory, we repeated the process we made in homework 2, where we turned our images into text.
-For the entire code see [notebook]().
+Again, we use the dataset of minimias, because is the smallest one of all the others I have.
+For the entire code see [notebook](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/HW4_Mias_2.ipynb).

 Following the steps from before, we have our logistic regresion model: